Subsidized Student Loans

 Those students who do qualify can see a deep discount on the interest rate they’re asked to pay.
 In the 2015-2016 school year, for example, the interest rates for these loans for undergraduates stood at just 4.29 percent, according to the U.S. Department of Education.
 That rate may rise in the coming years, but those students who act now may see very low rates attached to each loan they take out.
 However, these loans do come with a loan fee.
 That fee is quite small, but it should be taken into account by students who take out a loan.

 The Perkins loan program is much smaller than the Stafford loan program, and is designed to assist students from notably low-income families.
 These loans are also processed through the schools the students attend, not individual loan providers, and not all schools participate in the Perkins program.
-The U.S. Department of Education suggests that about 1,700 institutions participate, but that leaves many more that do not.
+The U.S. Department of Education indicates that about 1,700 institutions participate, but that leaves many more that do not.

 Eligibility for this program is once again determined by the answers a student provides on a FAFSA, and the student is provided with enrollment paperwork if the proper need can be demonstrated and supported.
 Those who can obtain a loan like this often see remarkably low interest rates that stay steady for the life of the loan, with no interest accruing during the time the student spends in school.
 These loans also don’t come with additional fees.